m1guelch/Minecraft/README.md

 # Minecraft
-Servidor de Minecraft en Docker compose
+Deploys a Minecraft Server using Docker compose